 Researchers are studying a variety of complementary health approaches to see whether they might be helpful for occasional anxiety or anxiety disorders.
 There is some evidence that mindfulness and other forms of meditation, music, relaxation techniques, and melatonin may be efficacious for anxiety, especially anxiety associated with medical procedures or chronic medical problems.
 However, there is not enough evidence on other complementary health approaches for anxiety to draw definitive conclusions about their efficacy.

-Modality and Summary of Current Evidence
+Modality and Summary of Current Research

 Although some studies of acupuncture for anxiety have had positive outcomes, in general, many of the studies on acupuncture for anxiety have been of poor methodological quality or not of statistical significance.
 In addition, because the research is extremely variable (e.g., number and variety of acupuncture points, frequency of sessions, and duration of treatment), it is difficult to draw firm conclusions about potential benefits.

 In some studies massage therapy helped to reduce anxiety for people with cancer or other comorbid medical conditions; however, other studies did not find a statistically significant beneficial effect.
+Little research has been done on massage for anxiety disorders, and results have been conflicting.

 Relaxation techniques may reduce anxiety in individuals with chronic medical problems and those who are having medical procedures.
-However, evidence demonstrates that conventional psychotherapy, for individuals with generalized anxiety disorder, may be more effective than relaxation techniques.
+However, research demonstrates that conventional psychotherapy, for individuals with generalized anxiety disorder, may be more effective than relaxation techniques.

 Kava extract may produce moderately beneficial effects on anxiety symptoms; however, the use of kava supplements has been linked to a risk of severe liver damage.

-Although some studies of lavender for anxiety have shown some therapeutic effects, in general, many of these studies have been of poor methodological quality.
+Although some studies of lavender preparations for anxiety have shown some therapeutic effects, in general, many of these studies have been of poor methodological quality.